bnaucler/khaler/README.md

 application/octet-stream; khaler %s

 # TODO
-* Create proper menu for calendar selection
 * Proper Makefile(?)
 * Investigate why khal import --batch fails to select calendar
-* Proper email parsing
-* Separate formatCalendars and printCalendars
+* Cat lines starting with whitespace
+* Smarter way to check for khal?
 * Attendee listing
+	- struct with name, email & RSVP
+	- organizer in struct?
 * Description listing
+* Improve error reporting from readKhalConfig()
+* Print functions to new .c
+* Reorganize project dir
 * File parsing as function
+* Separate parsing and print functions
+* Read up on and implement memory allocation methods
-* Support for ics via stdin
+* Support for ics via stdin(?)
-* Check for khal and return 1 if not found
 * Check for khal config in multiple locations
+* Sanitize calendar reading from khal config
 * RSVP via mutt pipe (the actual work)
-* Sanitize calendar reading from khal config

 # Disclaimer
 Quick and dirty.
-Not even half done and probably full of bugs.
-Enjoy!
+Not even half done and full of bugs.
+Have fun!